-An examination of the social dynamics of discrimnation and oppression and particularly, how discriminatory and oppressive environments have potential for negatively affecting biopsychosocial growth and development.
+An examination of the social dynamics of discrimination and oppression and particularly, how discriminatory and oppressive environments have potential for negatively affecting bio psychosocial growth and development.

-RHB 3340 Social Policy and Planning (3)
+Social Policy and Planning (3)

 Exploration of the social policy formulation process and the building of analysis skills in the evaluation of social policy and programs.
 The impact of political, economic, and social forces is a focal point, and the process of incrementalism in implementation is examined.
-Prerequisites: HS 2230 or permission of instructor.